cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 2. `requirements.txt` - for users wishing to run the code using a Python virtual environment.
 3. `metropolis.py` - the main script for running the Metropolis algorithm.
 4. `premier_league_2013_2014.dat` - 2013-2014 Premier League data.
-5. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file for reproducible results.
+5. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file for use with Numpy, ensures reproducibility of the results.
 6. `MCMC analysis.ipynb` - a supplementary Jupyter notebook used to generate a posterior histogram and scatter plot of estimated posterior means of the parameters.
 7. `/results` - a directory containing the output of the script `metropolis.py` and the Jupyter notebook `MCMC analysis.ipynb`.